Construction Management (BSc Honours) (Level 8)

 Leaving Cert Subjects:

-Helpful subjects are Construction Studies, and Design and Communication Graphics.
+Helpful subjects are Construction Studies, Engineering, Technology, & Science subjects.

 The course is taught primarily through lectures, practicals and tutorials.
 Also a significant emphasis is placed on project and experimental work with site visits and field trips making up an integral part of the coursework.
 The student is required to submit a project evaluation and development report, and a dissertation.